 Haee: Root – beer.
 Preferably with a scoop of vanilla ice-cream.

-Haee: Chopped chicken liver is my all time favourite.
+Haee: Chopped chicken liver is my all time favorite.
 Occasionally, I like nibbling on prickly plants… just to tickle my throat.

 R.S.
-Vern: Do you have an all time favourite book?
+Vern: Do you have an all time favorite book?